 How To Add Asterisks To Correlation Table In MS-Excel

-This article clearly illustrates how to use asterisks to indicate statistical significance in correlation table on MS-Excel.
+This article clearly illustrates using asterisks to indicate statistical significance in correlation tables in MS Excel.

 It also illustrates how to calculate the correlation coefficient (r) critical value and how to identify statistically significant correlations at 5% (p<0.05) and 1% (p<0.01) levels of statistical significance.